wcraft/Intro_Command_Line/README.md

   - utility - utility is the proper name for the tools & commands that we use on the command line.
 This is `ls`, which __l__ i __s__ ts the contents.
   - flag - flags change how the utility operates.
 There are a lot of different flags for pretty much every utility. `ls` with `-G` displays in color, `ls` without `-G` displays in the normal text color
   - arguments - arguments are the things that you want the utility to operate on.
 Not every utility needs arguments, but most do.
 This command is saying list the stuff that is inside the folder `apm_reports/training_and_guides`

-- introduce commands
-    - pwd - print working directory, tells you where you are in the computer.
-The space where the terminal prints stuff out to is called the standard output.
-    - mv - command to move
-    - ls - list the contents of a file
-    - cd - change directory, move to a new directory
-    - mkdir -  make a new directory
-    - cat - short for concatinate, prints the contents of a file
-    - introduce shortcuts/tricks
-      - tab completion - hit tab to auto-complete long stuff and show you what might fit.
-      - go back through old commands with the up-arrow
-      - no argument - usually means, do the operation on the current directory
-      - `cd ..` - go up the directory
-      - `man` + utility name - brings up a helpful page with information on the utility, includes details on every flag.
-      - `clear` - clears the terminal of all outputs

 - Make a home for the project using Terminal
   - Steps: